FireFreezer630/Fronix-AI/readme.md

 - The AI will automatically decide when to use web search
 - The AI will customize search parameters based on your query type
 - You'll see a search indicator showing what parameters were chosen

+### Image Generation

+The assistant can generate images based on your descriptions:

+- Ask for an image with a detailed description
+- The AI will use Pollinations.ai to generate the image
+- The generated image will be displayed directly in the chat

+## UI Features

+- **Dark/Light Mode**: Toggle between dark and light themes in the settings panel
+- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Glassmorphic UI**: Modern, translucent interface elements
+- **Markdown Support**: Format your messages with markdown syntax
+- **Collapsible Sidebar**: Save space by collapsing the sidebar when not needed

 ## Project Structure